-Acrocephalus sorghophilus has occurred on passage in Liaoning, Hebei, Hubei, Jiangsu, Fujian and Beijing in eastern China, and Taiwan (China), where there are eight confirmed records (Yang Liu in litt.
+Acrocephalus sorghophilus has occurred on passage in Liaoning, Hebei, Hubei, Jiangsu, Fujian and Beijing in eastern China, and Taiwan, China, where there are eight confirmed records (Yang Liu in litt.
 2007).
 The species is believed to winter in the Philippines, but there have been no records since 2009 (D. Allen in litt.
-2016).
-There are also previous winter records from Taiwan.
+2016, Allen 2020).
+There are also previous winter records from Taiwan, China.
 In the Philippines it occurred at Candaba and has been trapped Dalton Pass (Luzon), although there have been no records from Dalton Pass since 1970 and the species has been very scarce at Candaba since the mid-1990s (P. Round et al. in litt.
 2008), despite increasing observer effort (D. Allen in litt.
 2012).
-There has also been an increase in observer effort at migration watch sites in eastern China, but records remain scant (D. Allen in litt.
-2012).
+The species continued to be absent at Candaba Marsh during surveys in 2017, with no further records in 2019 (Allen et al. 2019).
 It is presumed to breed in north-eastern China (probably in Hebei, Liaoning, Jilin and Heilongjiang provinces) and adjacent areas of Russia, namely the Amur region (Kennerley and Pearson 2010).
-There was a relatively recent record of a singing male at Muraviovka (Russia) (P. Fabien in litt.
+There was a record of a singing male at Muraviovka (Russia) (P. Fabien in litt.
 2004), although a subsequent search of the site failed to find any individuals (P. Leader in litt.
 2007) and recent intensive fieldwork at Muraviovka is yet to record the species (W. Heim in litt.
 2016).

 On passage, it has been recorded in millet crops and marshland, and in winter it occurs in reed and grass marshes, often near water.
 It potentially uses willow scrub and reedbeds in its breeding range (Kennerley and Pearson 2010).
 It probably feeds largely on invertebrates, and may also consume seeds, although this requires confirmation (D. Allen in litt.
 2012).
 Spring passage in China is from late May to early June, with autumn passage from late August to early September.
-All Philippine records are from September to June.
+All records in the Philippines are from September to June.

 Habitat destruction on the wintering grounds is likely to be causing a decline.
 At Candaba, almost all marshland has been destroyed through conversion to rice cultivation and fishponds.
 In addition, local people there burn reeds and other native vegetation to encourage new shoots for livestock to graze on (P. Round et al. in litt.
 2008).
+Uncultivated areas that in the past served as refuges for many migratory species, as well as an important site for ecotourism has in recent years overgrown with floating vegetation due to high cost of clearing (Allen et al. 2019).
+Open water areas are now limited whilst other areas continue to be cultivated for rice.
 The banks of Laguna de Bay are being occupied by settlers and factories so that the reedbeds are becoming highly fragmented and greatly reduced in area and at Bukal, Laguna, most reedbed has been drained for conversion to poultry-processing factories.
 The conversion of wetlands for agricultural use in north-eastern China may also be contributing to a population decline (Kennerley and Pearson 2010).
 The impacts of the extensive use of insecticides to reduce mosquito and other invertebrate populations may have been to considerably reduce food availability at critical times for the species.

 Conservation Actions Underway

 12-13 cm.
 Small, lightly streaked warbler.
 Pale buff upperparts with faint dark streaking on mantle and scapulars and bright buff rump, tinged rufous.
 Faintly streaked crown with prominent black lateral crown-stripe over broad creamy-buff supercilium.
 Buff-ochre underparts with whiter throat and belly.
 Similar spp.
-Black-browed Reed Warbler A. bistrigiceps has uniform olive-brown upperparts, lacking streaking on crown, mantle and scapulars.
+Black-browed Reed-warbler A. bistrigiceps has uniform olive-brown upperparts, lacking streaking on crown, mantle and scapulars.

 Text account compilers

-BirdLife International (2020) Species factsheet: Acrocephalus sorghophilus.
-Downloaded from http://www.birdlife.org on 15/07/2020.
-Recommended citation for factsheets for more than one species: BirdLife International (2020) IUCN Red List for birds.
-Downloaded from http://www.birdlife.org on 15/07/2020.
+BirdLife International (2022) Species factsheet: Acrocephalus sorghophilus.
+Downloaded from http://www.birdlife.org on 04/10/2022.
+Recommended citation for factsheets for more than one species: BirdLife International (2022) IUCN Red List for birds.
+Downloaded from http://www.birdlife.org on 04/10/2022.